Ecological Restoration, Sustainable Agriculture, and Native American Cultural Restoration

 "Native Hope" is a national 501c3 organization that work to repair and restore Native American communities. https://pages.nativehope.org/donate

-We have a choice to return to sustainable methods of agriculture and still feed the human population.
+We have a choice to return to sustainable methods of agriculture and still feed the growing human population.
 Shifting to organic, no-till, perennial-based agriculture that intelligently integrates livestock (Permaculture), while integrating this with the native ecology, is a real possibility today.
 We can support this shift, and our own health and well-being, through what we buy and eat everyday.
 We can also support this by planting native and edible plants in our gardens and our yards - strengthening the ecology, improving soils, and reducing reliance on industrial means of production.
 Lastly, we can support this shift by donating to organizations that are working towards this change on greater societal levels:

 "Kiss the Ground" is a California-based nonprofit working to regenerate land and reverse climate change through rebuilding healthy soil.
 They create educational curriculum, campaigns, and media to raise awareness and empower individuals to purchase food that supports healthy soils and a balanced climate.
 Donate at https://kisstheground.com/memberships/